The COVID-19 Financial Relief Fund for fall quarter 2021 is now closed.

 - Demonstrates financial need due to the COVID-19 pandemic.

-- Update: Undocumented and international students may be eligible.
+- Undocumented, Runningstart, and international students may be eligible.

 Students whose applications have been reviewed and finalized will be notified of their funding status every Friday starting September 3rd, 2021.
 Note: Students awarded prior to the start of Fall quarter will not have their funds disbursed until the end of the first week of the quarter.
-If you have not received an email from the Highline College COVID-19 Financial Relief Funding Team during these Thursday messaging sessions, your application is still in the process of being reviewed.
+If you have not received an email from the Highline College COVID-19 Financial Relief Funding Team (email@example.com) ) during these Friday messaging sessions, your application is still in the process of being reviewed.
 We will do our best to notify you sooner if possible.
 We expect a large number of applications to be submitted.
 For those approved for funding, and due to the volume of submissions, it may take several weeks for the funds to be disbursed to you.

 BankMobile Account and Disbursement of Funds

 If you have been identified as a student who will receive funding, funding will be disbursed using your refunding preference established with BankMobile.
 Please be sure your current address is on file with our registration office.
 For more information about BankMobile, visit the Highline College refunds page.
 Contact Highline College’s Financial Aid office for additional information about establishing your BankMobile refunding preference.

-Disclaimer: Responsibility to pay summer quarter tuition and fees: The funding available is limited, and unfortunately not all students who apply will receive funding.
+Disclaimer: Responsibility to pay fall quarter tuition and fees: The funding available is limited, and unfortunately not all students who apply will receive funding.
 Students who are funded may not receive the total amount requested.
 Therefore it is important for students to continue to communicate and work with Highline College Cashiers office to cover any balance due.